qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

   - :guilabel:`Resampling max Y`
   - :guilabel:`Resampling cellsize`

-  Notice that QGIS will resample input layers to that extent, even if they do not overlap with it.
+  Notice that |qg| will resample input layers to that extent, even if they do not overlap with it.
 * Setting it automatically from input layers.
 To select this option, just check the :guilabel:`Use min covering grid system for resampling` option.
 All the